ahallrq/dvb-t-newcastle-aus/README.md

 #### Radio

-As you could probably tell.
-The VID for radio channels is 0 since there's no video.
+As you could probably tell, the VID for radio channels is 0 since there's no video.

 | Network (see tuning table) | Channel     | PID | TSID | VID | AID |
 |----------------------------|-------------|-----|------|-----|-----|